Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • Puberty.

-• At the end of these processes, the thyroid gland returns to normal.
+• When these processes are completed, the thyroid gland returns to normal.

-Medical data suggest several reasons for the development of pathology:
+Medical data suggests several reasons for the development of pathology:

 • hypoplasia;